jotyGill/openpyn-nordvpn/README.md

   -b, --background      Run script in the background

+  -d COUNTRYCODE, --display COUNTRYCODE
+                        Display servers and info about them in a given country

   -l LOADTHRESHOLD, --loadThreshold LOADTHRESHOLD
                         Specifiy load threashold, rejects servers with more load than this, DEFAULT=70